-$$(Temp{Water} - Temp{Liquid Cl2}) x Area{Chamber}$$
+$$(Temp{Water} - Temp{Liquid\ Cl2}) x Area{Chamber}$$

-Therefore, the chamber size determines maximum capacity and the water temperature is the only variable that can be adjusted under operating conditions.
+Therefore, the chamber size determines maximum capacity and the water temperature is the only variable the vaporizer can adjust under operating conditions.

 As illustrated in Figure 2 below, the superheat is an indication of how high the liquid level is in the chamber.
 If the superheat falls to zero then this means that liquid has reached the top of the pressure chamber and will flood past the vaporizer.
 The Hydro Instruments Vaporizer monitors the superheat and has a superheat alarm feature that will stop liquid chlorine flow by cutting power to the actuated pressure reducing valve in the gas outlet line should the superheat fall below the alarm set point.
-This is critically important because if liquid chlorine passes through the vaporizer it could enter the vacuum equipment which could cause a chlorine release.
+This is critically important because if liquid chlorine passes through the vaporizer it could enter equipment downstream of the vaporizer or reach the process, which could cause a chlorine release or downstream process malfunction.